Build Your Degree

 Parkland College courses with an even middle digit in the course number will transfer to most four-year institutions as a general education course, a major's core course, or an elective.

-Courses identified as General Education Core Curriculum (GECC)-eligible will transfer to public four-year institutions in the state of Illinois as a general education course.
-If a student completes the full GECC package, it will transfer as a unit.
-When a student completes only a portion of the GECC, the transfer institution will consider acceptance of each course individually.
+General Education Core Curriculum (GECC) courses will transfer to public four-year institutions in the state of Illinois as general education courses.
+If you complete the full GECC, it will transfer as a package.
+When you complete only a portion of the GECC, the transfer institution will consider acceptance of each course individually.

 • To save you time and money, speak to a Parkland advisor, as well as advisors from the intended transfer institution, to determine the best choice of coursework.

-• Students can also identify how courses may transfer to a four-year institution by setting up an account at Transferology, a nationwide network designed to help students explore their college transfer options.
+• You can also identify how courses may transfer to a four-year institution by setting up an account at Transferology, a nationwide network designed to help students explore their college transfer options.

 • Get more information about your transfer options.